Medical Errors at Hospitals

 Contact Our Experienced Patient Safety Advocates

 One of the most important parts of successful treatment and recovery is an early and accurate diagnosis.
-At Brown Trial Firm LLP, we believe that medical professionals must be held accountable when a patient suffers unjustly due to recklessness or a violation of the patient safety rules.
+At Brown Trial Firm, PLLC, we believe that medical professionals must be held accountable when a patient suffers unjustly due to recklessness or a violation of the patient safety rules.
 As experienced Texas medical malpractice lawyers, we can help patients or families that have lost a loved one pursue rightful compensation for losses that should have been prevented.
 If you believe you have a case or would like to learn more about your potential options, please call us for a free consultation at (866) 393-2611 or complete an online contact form.

 Victim of Errors in Surgery?
 Call (866) 393-2611

 However, when a patient suffers catastrophic injuries or worse from a surgical error that could have been prevented, if not for a medical professional’s carelessness, the negligent party may be held accountable.
 If you have been injured or lost a loved one due to a surgical error, you may be entitled to receive financial compensation through a medical malpractice claim.
-Learn about your rights and potential options for legal action by contacting the Texas personal injury lawyers at Brown Trial Firm LLP.
+Learn about your rights and potential options for legal action by contacting the Texas personal injury lawyers at Brown Trial Firm, PLLC.
 To schedule a free consultation, please fill out a contact form online or call us (866) 393-2611.

 What are Some Types of Surgical Mistakes?

 If a doctor, a nurse, or other hospital personnel make even a slight error while prepping for surgery or during the actual procedure, the patient can suffer devastating and potentially fatal injuries or illness.
 Mistakes caused by fatigue, recklessness, miscommunication or an oversight on a patient’s paperwork can lead to common surgical errors, such as the following: